Value-Guided Iterative Refinement and the DIQ-H Benchmark for Evaluating VLM Robustness

-In parallel with these developments, hallucination detection has become an increasingly important subfield.
+In parallel, hallucination detection has become an increasingly important subfield~\cite{wan2025embodiedagent}.
 This has led to the creation of dedicated benchmarks designed to examine the alignment between model output and visual input.
-Hallucination-focused evaluations can be broadly categorized into discriminative and generative approaches~\cite{liuSurveyHallucinationLarge2024}.
 Discriminative benchmarks typically formulate the task as binary classification that assesses whether a model correctly describes an object or attribute present in the image.
-Notable benchmarks in this category include POPE~\cite{liEvaluatingObjectHallucination2023a}, which uses yes or no questions on object presence, NOPE~\cite{loveniaNegativeObjectPresence2024} and CIEM~\cite{huCIEMContrastiveInstruction2023}, which further increases scale and granularity.
-Additional benchmarks such as HALLUCINOGEN~\cite{sethSystematicEvaluationHallucinations2025}, with adversarial image-object pairs, and BEAF~\cite{ye-binBEAFObservingBEforeAFter2024}, which introduces before-after scene edits to test sensitivity to changes, further probe robustness under structured perturbations.
+Notable benchmarks in this category include POPE~\cite{liEvaluatingObjectHallucination2023a}, which uses yes or no questions on object presence, NOPE~\cite{loveniaNegativeObjectPresence2024}, which further increases scale and granularity.
+BEAF~\cite{ye-binBEAFObservingBEforeAFter2024}, which introduces before-after scene edits to test sensitivity to changes, further probe robustness under structured perturbations.
 Furthermore, structured annotation protocols proposed in THRONE~\cite{kaulTHRONEObjectbasedHallucination2025} and HQH~\cite{yanEvaluatingQualityHallucination2024} aim to enhance the reproducibility and transparency of hallucination evaluations.

-Generative benchmarks, in contrast, allow models to produce open-ended responses that are later scored based on correctness, relevance, or consistency through human annotation or automated assessment.
-This evaluation format more closely resembles real-world applications, where responses are not restricted to predefined choices.
+Generative benchmarks, in contrast, allow models to produce open-ended responses that are later scored based on correctness, relevance, or consistency.
 Benchmarks such as GAVIE~\cite{liuMitigatingHallucinationLarge2024}, HaELM~\cite{wangEvaluationAnalysisHallucination2023}, and Bingo~\cite{cuiHolisticAnalysisHallucination2023} assess object-level correctness while also identifying systematic biases and sensitivity to prompt phrasing or visual cues.
 M-HalDetect~\cite{gunjalDetectingPreventingHallucinations2024} introduces reward model scoring to detect hallucination through indirect feedback, while MMHal-Bench~\cite{sunAligningLargeMultimodal2023} incorporates alignment strategies from language modeling into the multimodal domain.
-Notably, HalEval~\cite{jiangHalEvalUniversalFinegrained2024} and AMBER~\cite{wangAMBERLLMfreeMultidimensional2024} integrate both discriminative and generative frameworks to offer a comprehensive assessment that spans objects, attributes, and relational hallucinations.
+Notably, HalEval~\cite{jiangHalEvalUniversalFinegrained2024} integrate both discriminative and generative frameworks to offer a comprehensive assessment.